acutmore/bbi_slack/README.md

 PHP server for interacting with Bitbucket issues from slack

 # Config
-Authentications and setup variables need to be set in CONFIG.php
+Authentication and repo variables need to be set in CONFIG.php

+# Example Slack Command Usage
+`\findissue audio bug page 2`  - Returns the second page of results for issues containing 'audio bug' in the title

 # Acknowledgements
 Uses http://gentlero.bitbucket.org/bitbucket-api/